 1. Divide the baby greens between four plates.
 Top each plate with the cucumber chunks, olives and heirloom tomato wedges.
 Add 5 feta cheese slices to each plate and set a couple of roasted bell pepper strips next to each slice of cheese.

-2. Sprinkle the salad with the green onions and oregano leaves and finish it with a good drizzle of extra virgin olive oil and a pinch of good quality sea salt.
+2. Sprinkle the salad with the green onions and oregano leaves and finish it with a good drizzle of extra virgin olive oil, a squeeze of lemon juice and a pinch of good quality sea salt.
 Serve with lemon wedges and bruschetta.